+Adversaries may gain access to a system through a user visiting a website over the normal course of browsing.
 Multiple ways of delivering exploit code to a browser exist (i.e., Drive-by Target), including:

-Often the website used by an adversary is one visited by a specific community, such as government, a particular industry, or region, where the goal is to compromise a specific user or set of users based on a shared interest.
+Often the website used by an adversary is one visited by a specific community, such as government, a particular industry, or a particular region, where the goal is to compromise a specific user or set of users based on a shared interest.
 This kind of targeted campaign is often referred to a strategic web compromise or watering hole attack.
-There are several known examples of this occurring.[1]
+There are several known examples of this occurring.[4]

 Typical drive-by compromise process: